OracleMatrix/nodejs_orm_database_management/README.md

 # 🚀 ORM Database Management API

-A professional and robust RESTful API service for managing users and posts, built with Node.js, Express, and Sequelize ORM.
-This project provides secure user authentication, comprehensive user and post management, and follows best practices for API development.
+A professional and robust RESTful API service for managing users, posts, comments, and likes, built with Node.js, Express, and Sequelize ORM.
+This project provides secure user authentication, comprehensive user, post, comment, and like management, and follows best practices for API development.

 ---